SophieDeBenedetto/stream_chat/blog.md

 * Where will streams go next?
 I want a batch_insert.

 Code TODO:
 * clean starting branch for this tutorial -> starting state should have edit form and delete buttons on hover, but not handle_info to do stream insert/delete.
+Should have infinite scroll hook but not div to attach it.
+Should have create/update context functions with pubsub, but not handle infos.
-* complete branch for this tutorial without scroll down JS bells and whistles, but with infinite scroll back, modal JS, hover JS.
+* complete branch for this tutorial without scroll down JS bells and whistles, but with infinite scroll back, modal JS, hover JS. -> maybe not, maybe just fully completed branch.
 * complete branch _with_ JS bells and whistles
 * Link to code appropriately throughout
 * Add images and videos